 Suicidal Thoughts and Behavior

-Suicidal thoughts and behaviors are unfortunately common among individuals with schizophrenia.
-If you believe someone is at risk of attempting suicide or has already made an attempt, it is imperative to take action immediately.
-Ensure that someone stays with the individual and call 911 or your local emergency number without delay.
-If safe, transport the person to the nearest hospital emergency room.
+Suicidal thoughts and behaviors are unfortunately very prevalent among people with schizophrenia.
+If you believe that the individual is likely to attempt suicide or has already attempted it, you should act as quickly as possible.
+Remain with the person and call 911 or your local emergency number immediately.
+If possible, take the person to the nearest hospital’s emergency room.

 Understanding the Causes of Schizophrenia

-The exact cause of schizophrenia remains a subject of ongoing research.
-It is believed to result from a combination of genetic, neurochemical, and environmental factors.
-Here are some key insights into the potential causes of this complex disorder:
+The cause of schizophrenia has remained an issue under study up to this date.
+Researchers think that schizophrenia results from the interplay of several genetic, neurochemical, and environmental factors.
+Below are some key insights regarding the causes of this complex disorder:

 Genetics